teesar/2420-assignment-2/README.md

 ![](./Assets/user-5.png)

-6. We assign the last user id and group id on the system to variables. (using tail to get the last line and then cutting segment with id)
+6. We assign the last user id and group id on the system to variables. (using tail to get the last line and then cutting segment with id).
 7. We check to see if each are greater than or equal to 1000, if they are then we can simply increment by 1 to set a new user id and group id that have not yet been used.
 If they are not greater than or equal to 1000, we can set this user to user id 1000 and group id 1000.